demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Get_File_Sample_From_Path_-_Generic_V2_README.md

-This playbook returns a file sample correlating to a path into the war-room using the following sub-playbooks:
+This playbook returns a file sample correlating to a path into the War Room using the following sub-playbooks:
 inputs:
 1) Get File Sample From Path - D2.
 2) Get File Sample From Path - VMware Carbon Black EDR (Live Response API).